Lake Louise Hikes: 10 Trails We Recommend as Locals

 The Pika Trail – Quick Details

-Distance: 4.1 km out and back.
+Distance: 4.1 km out-and-back.

 Elevation Gain: 290 m.